Skip to main content Skip to footer

 Step 5: identify the critical path

-This final step transforms your drawing into a management instrument.
-The forward pass calculates earliest possible start and finish times for each activity by adding durations from left to right.
-The backward pass calculates latest allowable start and finish times by working backward from the deadline.
+This final step turns the diagram into a management tool.
+The forward pass calculates the earliest possible start and finish times by moving left to right, while the backward pass works from the deadline to determine the latest allowable start and finish times.

 Activity on arrow vs activity on node methods